Return to NZ Speedways, HOME.

 Another car that raced at Henning's was built by Parry Thomas in

 It remains in New Zealand but un-restored as at November 2006.
-It is owned by a member of our club, Terry Roycroft.
+It is owned by Terry Roycroft.

 At left is a page from the first Henning's program, the cover of which is on the right.